 We ask that all families who received a device complete this technology use agreement.
 If you need support or a replacement device, call Ms. Coverick and Mr. Jones at 504-503-1421 for help.

-Alternatively, all OA students will also be eligible for a meal delivery service starting on August 17.
-If you prefer this option, sign up here.
+All OA students remaining in a virtual only setting are eligible for a meal delivery service that you can sign up for here.
 With this option, a meal kit with 5 days' worth of breakfasts and lunches will be delivered to your home once a week.

 During the duration of distance learning, Collegiate Academies will define “attendance” as being present for synchronous (live) virtual sessions, as well as completing asynchronous work outside of class.
 Instructional minute requirements are met through a combination of synchronous class and asynchronous work.
 For the purposes of attendance interventions, we will use attendance data from synchronous sessions.
 Here are additional details on how attendance will be taken and logged:

 Your student is scheduled to take live virtual classes on Monday - Thursday.
 Attendance will be taken for each session.
 “Attending” means that students are logging into their virtual synchronous lessons and are present for the majority of the session.
 We understand that internet access is an obstacle for some, or that glitches may happen preventing access.
 Students may be marked tardy if they log in more than 5 minutes after the lesson starts.